davidyeong97/davidyeong97/README.md

 <h1 align="center">Hi 👋, I'm David Yeong</h1>
 <h3 align="center">A passionate Front-end developer who is new to this industry.
-Spending 8 hours a day to learn the essentials to build a beautiful website.</h3>
+Spending 8 hours a day building beautiful websites.</h3>

-- 🌱 I’m currently learning **React, React Native**
+- 🌱 I’m currently learning **React**

 - 👨‍💻 All of my projects are available at [https://github.com/davidyeong97](https://github.com/davidyeong97)